-- 1. The US headquarters is physically located in Texas. - 2.
-The Chief Executive Officer resides in Texas. - 3.
+- 2. The Chief Executive Officer resides in Texas. - 3.
 A majority of the company's personnel, including at least 2 other C-level employees (or equivalent) reside in Texas. - 4.
 Manufacturing activities take place in Texas. - 5.
 At least 90% of grant award funds are paid to individuals and entities in Texas, including salaries and personnel costs for employees and contractors. - 6.
 At least 1 clinical trial site is in Texas. - 7.
 The company collaborates with a medical research organization in Texas, including a public or private institution of higher education.

+Companies are typically required to meet the first 3 criteria.
+CPRIT recognizes meeting each of criteria 4 through 7 may not always be feasible.
+Hence, CPRIT may afford flexibility with these relationships, in specific circumstances, provided a majority of criteria are met.
 In exceptional circumstances, the applicant may propose 1 or more alternative location requirements, which the Oversight Committee may approve by a majority vote in an open meeting.

 Unless otherwise specified by the award contract, all location requirements identified by the applicant must be fulfilled within 1 year of receiving the initial disbursement of funds.
-Failure to maintain compliance with the location criteria will result in consequences ranging from suspension of grant funding, early termination of the grant contract, and repayment of grant funds.
+Failure to maintain compliance with the location criteria will result in consequences ranging from suspension of grant funding to early termination of the grant contract and repayment of grant funds.